 Fortunately, my baby eventually nursed.
 That first successful feeding was probably more luck than anything else.

 After you’ve read all these beginner breastfeeding tips you won’t have to count on luck.

 We know so much more now about how to help babies breastfeed.
 We know how important those early hours, days, and weeks are.
 Nurses are better educated and lactation consultants are readily available.

 There is an abundance of information out there so you can educate yourself.

 I’ve been a lactation consultant a few years shy of forever.
 Okay, that’s an exaggeration.
 It’s been 25 years.
 That has provided me with the benefit of seeing the before and after.
-Before we did things the right way and how much better breastfeeding went after we started doing things the right way.

 These are the breastfeeding tips that I have seen make a difference.
 These are the answers to the most common questions moms ask when they are beginning to breastfeed.

 This is the information that will help you and your newborn baby get off to a good start.